chasesmith95/meshcache/docs/technology.md

 The first implementation of the Ora Protocol is as a blockchain index.
 The blocks come through an Ora Node, then filter the blocks into the respective headers, transactions, receipts, and logs.
 From this position, it is possible to look at state, events, and transactions themselves.

 - ### DApp Index
-The DApp index represents a filter
+The DApp index represents a filter based on one or several contract addresses.
+Through this, it is possible to

 ## Future Releases
 - *Hybrid Data*